 Be certain you’re talking to the right people at the right time: Whether this is having a conversation with the person that controls the purchasing budget, a booked call or meeting post-proposal, or the official opening of negotiations, you can’t pop the champagne cork arbitrarily.

 Decide and agree on the event or activity that heralds the beginning of the next sales pipeline stage: Make surethat you have the analysis and metrics to back up this development.

 Offer an integrated information platform: If you’re navigating a whole team from stage to stage, this is where your field staff needs to be feeding their results into an integrated platform that’s available to all.
 They can then see where they are with the rest of the team, and you have the evidence of progress or stalling for any performance management review situation.

 As we’ve already recognized, no two sales pipeline journeys are quite the same.
 Also, there may be some back-peddling involved before you hit sales pay-dirt.

-Sales success, even with automation, software, and dashboards, is often about the number of calls, emails, and scoping you do in the early stages (or sales funnel).
+A progressive pipeline and sales success, even with automation, software, and dashboards, are often about the number of calls, emails, and scoping you do in the early stages (or sales funnel).
 It’s just as much about the amount of value-rich contact and follow-up you have with someone you’ve sold to before.
 Even with an established customer, you can’t ever take for granted that they will be an easy up-sell.
 The more diligent you are with the habitual stuff, the smoother the cool, edge-of-your-seat negotiations and deal-making will be.